make-software/dao-contracts/client/README.md

 # `dao-contracts-js-client`

-This JavaScript client gives you an easy way to install and interact with the DAO Reputation contract.
+This JavaScript client gives you an easy way to install and interact with all the DAO contracts.

 ## Installation